 Things to do

-You can bush camp at The Diggings or stay in the camping areas at Crediton Hall and Denham Range.
+You can bush camp at The Diggings or Denham Range, or stay in the camping areas beside Crediton Hall.
 Camping permits are required and fees apply.

 Bush camp at The Diggings.
 It's not far off Eungella Dam Road but you'll feel much further away in this tranquil spot.
-There are no facilities or designated camp sites, just plenty of natural offerings.
+There are no designated camp sites, just plenty of nature.
 Tall trees shade a grassy clearing near a calm section of Broken River.

 Crediton Hall and Denham Range